fohrloop/dash-uploader/docs/dash-uploader.md

 http://<myhost>[<requests_pathname_prefix>]/API/dash-uploader
 ```
 for the communication between the front-end and the server.
 The `requests_pathname_prefix` is added automatically, if the dash `app` instance has `requests_pathname_prefix`. (used with proxies)

+#### http_request_handler:  None or subclass of  du.HttpRequestHandler
+*New in version **0.5.0***

+Used for custom configuration on the HTTP POST and GET requests.
+This can be used to add validation for the HTTP requests (⚠️Important
+if your site is public!).
+If None, dash_uploader.HttpRequestHandler is used.
+If you provide a class, use a subclass of `du.HttpRequestHandler`.
+See the documentation of [`@du.HttpRequestHandler`](#duhttprequesthandler) for
+more details.

 ## 2 Creating Upload components
 ### `du.Upload`